GeoMcDan/cliese/README.md

 # Typer Plus

-**The next evolution of Typer-style CLIs.** Try-Visitor keeps the ergonomics of `typer.Typer` while layering a composable pipeline that feels closer to FastAPI or modern web frameworks.
-Registration-time decorators and invoke-time middleware live side by side, letting you shape signatures, inject dependencies, and orchestrate cross-cutting concerns without contorting your command functions.

-- ⚙️ **Design intent:** treat command execution like an HTTP request—run it through a predictable pipeline that can observe and mutate state.
-- 🧩 **Composability first:** decorators amend the public signature Typer inspects; middleware wraps the actual invocation, observing shared state and Typer’s runtime context.
+**Pipeline-powered CLIs without giving up Typer’s ergonomics.** Typer Plus (Try-Visitor) layers a FastAPI-style middleware pipeline on top of `typer.Typer` so you can shape signatures, inject dependencies, and coordinate cross-cutting behaviour while keeping command functions clean.

+## Feature Highlights

+- **Composable pipeline:** registration-time decorators and invoke-time middleware run for every command, just like HTTP middleware.
+- **Signature transforms:** publish CLI options without touching the handler—ideal for toggles, feature flags, or shared options.
-- 🧠 **Context aware:** expose Typer/Click context, args/kwargs, and shared state through a single `Invocation` object so middlewares stay clean and testable.
+- **Invocation insight:** a single `Invocation` object exposes the Typer/Click context, args, kwargs, and shared state.
+- **Custom type injection:** register your own parsers (e.g. API tokens) or rely on the built-in logger integration.
+- **Virtual options:** surface pipeline-owned options (such as `--what-if`) to Typer while keeping handlers unaware; middleware reads the values from invocation state.
+- **Flexible configuration:** use a dedicated `Pipeline`, global helpers via `typerplus.setup`, or a mix of both.
+- **100% Typer compatible:** `ExtendedTyper` is a drop-in replacement; an empty pipeline behaves exactly like Typer.

-> _“FastAPI is to Typer what Typer is to Click.”_ Try-Visitor aims to push that analogy one step further.
+> _“FastAPI is to Typer what Typer is to Click.”_ Typer Plus finishes the analogy by giving Typer a first-class middleware story.

-### Acknowledgements

-- **bottor** — for the foundational ideas around middleware-style CLI composition.
-- **Sebastián Ramírez (tiangolo)** — creator of Typer & FastAPI; this project stands on his shoulders.

 ---

-## Quick Start: Drop-in Typer Feel
+## Quick Start

 ```python
 from typerplus import ExtendedTyper as Typer